 Soil Condition: Dry - Moist

-Sorghastrum nutans is an upright, warm season grass with lovely blue-green foliage.
-This beauty is best in a native garden, wildlife garden or meadow setting.
-It needs a lot of space because it will self sow readily.
+Sorghastrum nutans is an upright, warm-season grass with lovely blue-green foliage.
+This beauty is best in a native garden, wildlife garden, or meadow setting.
+It needs a lot of space because it will self-sow readily.
 Absolutely breathtakingly beautiful when the golden panicles are backlit by the sun.
-Makes a great dried cut flower.
+Makes a great dried and fresh-cut flower.
 Deer Resistant.
 Tolerates Black Walnut.

 Maintenance: Very low maintenance.
 Cut back in late winter to early spring before new growth begins.
 Collect seeds in mid to late October.